praveenkumb/test/README.md

-Hello welcome to new Project
+Hello welcome to new Project,
+Welcome to DevOps class